nwjs/chromium.src/docs/security/shepherd.md

     tracker.
   * If there are two open reports of the same issue, please merge as a duplicate in the direction of the oldest report.
+  * Use the `Mark as Duplicate` button at the upper right of the report pane.
+    This will provide a pop-up to input the bug number of the canonical report that you are merging this report into as a duplicate of.
+    * Using `Mark as Duplicate` is the best practice for merging issues as duplicates.

 * **Convert functional bugs to Type=Bug** For example, many reports are for crashes of a functional nature, rather than an exploitable security condition, such as most null pointer dereferences.
 Convert such reports from Type=Vulnerability to Type=Bug.
 Do NOT remove security@chromium.org from collaborators first (as this will result in orphaning the bug), but update the 'Issue Access Level' to the appropriate visibility.
-You may consider adding other visibility restrictions, such as `Limited Visibility + Googlers` and select / add edit-bug-access@chromium.org to the 'Add collaborator groups' (this is similar to 'Restrict-View-EditAccess' in the legacy issue tracker) if the immediate disclosure could result in potential abuse (e.g. denial of service issue).
+You may consider adding other visibility restrictions, such as `Limited visibility + Googlers` and add edit-bug-access@chromium.org to CC (this is similar to 'Restrict-View-EditAccess' in the legacy issue tracker) if the immediate disclosure could result in potential abuse (e.g. denial of service issue).
 * **Convert to a privacy bug** - privacy issues (such as issues with incognito) are not considered security bugs, but functional privacy issues.
   Convert to Type=Bug and add the Privacy component.
 Add yourself and any other security team members who may potentially need access to the cc: line.
-  Update the 'Issue access level' to `Limited Visibility + Googlers` and deselect / remove security@chromium.org from the 'add collaborator groups'.
+  Update the 'Issue access level' to `Limited visibility + Googlers` and deselect / remove security@chromium.org from the 'add collaborator groups'.
 * **Add the `Needs-Feedback` hotlist (hotlistID: 5433459) and set a Next Action date of 24-48 hours for more information** if there is no response, close the